LegendAmber/Silverbearstudio/README.md

 # Silver bear studios website.

-## This is posted as a website that is live at: https://silverbear.vercel.app

-## &#9432;All code is free sourced
+## &#9432; Website is currently down for maintenance, Website deployment will occur in a couple of days.